Bort: Algorithms and Applications

 Since a polynomial-time solution to NP-complete problems appears to be impossible (i.e., unless P=NP you're never going to find one), we normally approximate these problems.
 Sometimes, it is possible to approximate a problem to within a desired approximation parameter, \(\epsilon\).

-Turns out that you can also categorize problems (surprise!) based on their approximability.
+Turns out that you can also categorise problems (surprise!) based on their approximability.
 The class of problems that admit a solution in the form mentioned above is called APX.
 However, the runtime may not be polynomial with respect to this \(\epsilon\), e.g., your solution could be of the form \(poly(n^\epsilon)\) (or worse!), where \(n\) is the input size, in bits.
 When your solution is a polynomial on \(\epsilon\) (i.e., \(poly(n, \epsilon)\)), it's called a Fully Polynomial-Approximation Scheme, or FPTAS.
 This paper is worth diving into if you're interested in this field :)

 FPTAS is a class of problems, and it's also the type of algorithm (since, by definition, a problem is in the class FPTAS if it admits an FPTAS-type algorithm).
 We (computer scientists) usually refer to either as such.
 They are both acceptable.